normanjseeger/normanjseeger.github.io/menu/publications.md

 permalink: /publications
 ---

+A jumping index of jumping stocks?
+An MCMC analysis of continuous-time models for individual stocks, Pollastri, A., Rodrigues, P., Schlag C. & Seeger, N.J., 2023, In: **Journal of Empirical Finance**, Volume 70, 2023, 322-341,

 Price impact versus bid–ask spreads in the index option market, Kaeck, A., van Kervel, V. & Seeger, N. J., Jun 2022, In: **Journal of Financial Markets**.
 59, Part A, p.
 1-22 22 p., 100675.